tomek-he-him/6-to-library/Readme.md

 [“ECMAScript 6 favors the single/default export style, and gives the sweetest syntax to importing the default.”][david-herman] We do the same.
 If you only export the default, your library will work as seamlessly as in the examples above.

-Otherwise you'll have to reference each export by its name:
+Otherwise you'll have to reference each export by its specifier:

 ```js
 // original.js